Skip to main content

 Inventory menu – for common inventory tasks

-Selecting Inventory in the left menu will display GGCE's inventory management options.
+Selecting Inventory in the left menu displays GGCE's inventory management options.
 The menu options link to tasks and actions that are common for inventory.

 image002.jpg